 Interviewer: Am I getting that in my annual eye exam?

 Dr. Zabriskie: Most of the time.
-Most of the time, if you go to an eye care professional, be they optometrist or ophthalmologist, it would involve a pressure check and an evaluation of the optic nerve.
+Most of the time, if you go to an eye care professional, an optometrist or an ophthalmologist, it would involve a pressure check and an evaluation of the optic nerve.

 Interviewer: So that's another great reason why you should really see an eye doctor every year.